-The important role of diet and genotype on the composition of microbes inhabiting the host’s GI has been systematically reported in the literature.
+The important role that diet and genotype play in shaping of microbial communities inhabiting the host’s GI has been systematically reported in the literature.
 For example, significant increase of relative abundance of Firmicutes (Clostridiales, Lactobacillales, Turicibacterales) and Verrucomicrobia (Verrucomicrobiales) has been shown to co-occur with a rapid and consistent dietary response to low fat/high plant polysaccharide, and high fat/high sugar diets in gene deficient mice.
 At the same time, Bacterioidetes (Bacteroidales) have been shown to decrease significantly in high fat/high sugar diets.
 Additionally, dietary shift from low fat/high plant to high fat/high sugar diets significantly altered relative abundances of Clostridiales and Bacteroidales bacterial orders.
 In gnotobiotic mouse model with transplanted fecal samples from a healthy human donor, the low fat/high plant polysaccharide diet also decreased the relative abundance of Firmicutes Erysipelotrichi, Firmicutes Bacilli, and increased the relative abundance of Bacteroidetes compared with high fat/high sugar Western diet.
 In a four-week crossover trial, twenty-eight healthy subjects were given 60 g of whole grain barley, brown rice or equal mixture of two ingredients daily (60).
 Microbial community diversity, measured by Shannon and Simpson indices, significantly increased in all three diets over time.
 They also showed increased relative abundance of phylum Firmicutes, while the abundance of Bacterioidetes decreased over time.
 Genus Bacteroides was significantly decreased by whole barley and brown rice mix diet but was not affected by either of the single ingredient diet.
 Additionally, genera Roseburia, Bifidobacterium, Dialister and Odoribacter were significantly altered only by the whole grain barley diet, and genus Blautia by both, mix diet and whole grain barley diet.

 Opinions regarding the contribution genotype to human gut microbiota vary due to the potential confounding factors such as diet and cultural differences.
-Simplified animal models in a controlled environment can eliminate the confounding between the genotype and gut microbiota.
+Simplified animal models in a controlled environment can eliminate the confounding effects.
 An in vivo study (61) used automated ribosomal intergenic spacer analysis and length-heterogeneity polymerase chain reaction (L-H PCR) (62) to show that alterations in microbiome composition were genotype-dependent as all animals were under identical conditions and fed the same diet.
-Higher dissimilarities between genotypes than sexes were observed suggesting that genotype was a stronger factor than gender in regulating gut microbiota.
+Observed dissimilarities between genotypes were larger compared to dissimilarities between sexes suggesting that impact of genotype was higher on microbial composition.
 Another in vivo study showed evidence of gut microbiota association with genetic defect of toll-like receptor 2 (TLR2) (63).
-Genus Helicobacter was significantly elevated in TLR2 knock-out mice compared to the wild type.
-Moreover, some genetic defect such as NOD2 and ATG16L1 were linked to inflammatory bowel diseases and suggested the host-microbiota interaction by shifting bacterial composition including relative abundance of Actinobacteria, Firmicutes, and Proteobacteria.
+TLR2 knock-out mice had significantly higher relative abundance of genus Helicobacter compared to the wild type.
+Genetic defects of NOD2 and ATG16L1 were associated with inflammatory bowel diseases and hinted at the host-microbiota interaction by altering bacterial composition including relative abundance of Actinobacteria, Firmicutes, and Proteobacteria.